websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-npm-bundler/bundler-migration-guide/migrating-to-the-new-mode.md

     }
     ```

 1. Define the rules for the bundler to use (e.g. running babel to transpile files) in the project's `.npmbundlerrc` file.
 The example configuration below defines rules for using the `babel-loader` to transpile JavaScript files.
 See the [Default Loaders reference](../default-bundler-loaders.md) for the full list of default loaders.
-Follow the steps in [Creating Custom Loaders for the Bundler](../../developer/creating-custom-loaders-for-the-bundler.md) to create a custom loader.
+Follow the steps in [Creating Custom Loaders for the Bundler](../../developer/creating-custom-loaders-for-the-bundler.md) <!-- TODO: Fix link --> to create a custom loader.
 The liferay-npm-bundler processes the `*.js` files in  `/src/` with babel and writes the results in the default `/build/` folder:

     ```json
     {